 Cigarettes have four basic components:

-The tobacco rod includes tobacco lamina (the flat part of the tobacco leaf) and tobacco stem (midribs of the leaf).
+Tobacco blend includes tobacco lamina (the flat part of the tobacco leaf) and tobacco stem (midribs of the leaf).

 The cigarette paper includes paper and adhesive.

 The filter is made mainly from cellulose acetate fibres, known as tow.
 Cellulose acetate is derived from wood pulp.
-The fibres are bonded together with a hardening agent, triacetin plasticiser, which helps the filter to keep its shape.
+The fibres are bonded together with a hardening agent, triacetin plasticizer, which helps the filter to keep its shape.
 The filter is wrapped in paper and sealed with a line of adhesive.
 Sometimes charcoal is added to filters.

 The tipping paper includes paper and adhesive.